wobsoriano/solid-stripe/src/googlepay-applepay/README.md

 ## Google Pay and Apple Pay

-Display a Google Pay or Apple Pay button using the `<PaymentRequestButton />` component.
+To display a Google Pay or Apple Pay button using the `<PaymentRequestButton />` component.

 ```tsx
 import { loadStripe } from '@stripe/stripe-js'